-The abundance of spawner-size adult (≥167-cm FL) white sturgeon was depressed during 2011-2015, averaging about 3,050 fish (Figure 1).
+The abundance of spawner-size adult ( $\geq$ 167-cm FL) white sturgeon was depressed during 2011-2015, averaging about 3,050 fish (Figure 1).
 However, abundance estimates since 2016 have shown an increasing trajectory.
-The 2017-2019 running average is nearly 9,500 fish, which is now above the desired status threshold of 9,250 adult fish identified in the WCP.
-However, the confidence intervals for the spawner-size abundance estimates have considerable overlap, making it difficult to discern a clear trend in abundance between years.
+The 2018-2020 running average is 10,800 fish, which exceeds the desired status threshold of 9,250 adult fish identified in the WCP.
+However, the confidence intervals for the spawner-size abundance estimates have considerable overlap, making it difficult to discern a clear difference in abundance between years.

 Figure 1.
-Three-year running average estimated abundance for white sturgeon ≥ 167 cm FL from the lower Columbia River, 2012-2019.
+Three-year running average estimated abundance for white sturgeon $\geq 167$ cm FL from the lower Columbia River, 2012-2020.
 Less than three years of data were available prior to 2012 so averages are not available.
 Error bars represent one standard deviation.

-Since 2004, annual monitoring of young-of-year (YOY) white sturgeon recruitment in the LCR has been conducted in the late fall targeting juvenile sturgeon that were spawned earlier the same year.
-Staff deploy small-mesh gillnets at standard index sites throughout the lower Columbia and Willamette rivers.
-The catch per set of YOY sturgeon and proportion of sets capturing at least one YOY sturgeon (Ep) are used as indices to monitor trends in recruitment (Table 3).
+During 2004-2019, annual monitoring of young-of-year (YOY) white sturgeon recruitment in the LCR has been conducted in the late fall targeting juvenile sturgeon that were spawned earlier the same year.
+Staff deployed small-mesh gillnets at standard index sites throughout the lower Columbia and Willamette rivers.
+The catch per set of YOY sturgeon and proportion of sets capturing at least one YOY sturgeon (Ep) are used as indices to monitor trends in recruitment (Table 2).
 Sampling results during 2010-2016 indicated relatively low production in the LCR and generally better rates in the lower Willamette River (LWR).
 High flows in 2017 resulted in a marked improvement in juvenile production with YOY catch rates increasing to the highest levels observed since 2009 for the LCR and the highest ever (since 2010) for the LWR.
 Sampling in 2018 showed mixed results; both indices were the fifth lowest for the mainstem Columbia River but record high for the LWR, essentially doubling 2017 results.
-Juvenile production in 2019 was below average in the LCR and similar to the recent 5-year average in the LWR.
+Juvenile production in 2019 was below average in the LCR and 2/3rds of the recent 5-year average in the LWR.
+No sampling occurred in 2020 due to budgeting issues.
 Additional years of paired recruitment and detailed stock assessment data are needed to infer absolute levels of recruitment from these data.
 However, the relatively low proportion of juvenile and sub-legal sturgeon in recent years is indicative of productivity issues.

 Predation by sea lions has created a substantial threat to the white sturgeon population, especially for adult-size fish taken by Steller sea lions (SSL).
 Observers for the U.S. Army Corps of Engineers (USACE) documented a steady annual increase in the number of individual SSL at Bonneville Dam (RM 145), from zero animals in 2002 to 89 individual animals in 2011.
-From 2012-2019, annual observations of individual animals ranged from 39-80 during spring monitoring.
+From 2012-2019, annual observations of individual animals ranged from 50-80 during spring monitoring.